mel182/SpringbootJwtSecureAPi/README.md

 ## Testing

-The project includes some unit test cases and to conduct the integration test download and run [Secure API Integration Test](https://github.com/mel182/secure_api_integration_test)
+The project includes some unit test cases and to conduct the integration test, please download and run [Secure API Integration Test](https://github.com/mel182/secure_api_integration_test)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.